Oxford United F.C.: Rivalries

 Oxford United's fiercest rivalry is with Swindon Town; matches between the two are referred to as the A420 derby, a primary road between both cities, which are only 30 miles (48 km) apart.
 There also exists a rivalry between Oxford and Reading.
-In addition, Wycombe Wanderers, Luton Town and Northampton Town are also seen as rivals.
 The rivalry with Swindon stems from the clubs' close proximity, as well as the fact they have played each other 55 times since 1962.
 Oxford and Swindon met a few times in non-competitive fixtures before 1962.
 The earliest match on record was a friendly in the 1950–51 season at Headington.
 They also played each other in 1954–55 both home and away, and at Headington during 1958–59.
 All programmes are fairly scarce, with the single sheet issued at Swindon being very rare.
 The 1962–63 game was a testimonial, with the first league meetings coming in 1965–66.

 During the height of football hooliganism, trouble flared up between the sets of fans.
 In 1998, during a match at the County Ground, 19 Swindon supporters were arrested, while in 2002 there was an incident between supporters after Oxford fans returned from an away fixture.
 In 2011, vandals burned the initials STFC into the Kassam Stadium's pitch.
 Oxford fans refer to their Swindon rivals as moonrakers, in reference to the myth that they tried to rake the reflection of the moon out of a pond.
 The rivalry with Reading was heightened during the chairmanship of Robert Maxwell, because of his desire to merge the two clubs.
 This was met with strong opposition from both sets of fans, with United supporters staging a "sit-in" on the pitch before a game against Wigan in protest.
 Despite being the second team in the city, there is less rivalry with Oxford City because of their lower position in the pyramid system (there have been no competitive league matches between the two since 1959).